CGanesh574/Travel-Explorer-Website/README.md

 ```
 ## 📝 License
 This project is open source and available under the MIT License.
-## 🤝 Contributing
-1. Fork the project
-2. Create your feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request
----

 **Built with ❤️ using vanilla HTML, CSS, and JavaScript**
 No frameworks, no build tools, just pure web technologies! 🚀